 The FRC recognises that actuarial quality is a dynamic concept and that the drivers and indicators of actuarial quality may change over time.
-It will therefore update this Framework periodically in the light of comments received.
-The first such review will take place in spring 2010, based on comments received by 31 December 2009.
+We will therefore update this Framework periodically in the light of comments received.
+The first such review took place in spring 2010, based on comments received by 31 December 2009.